partnano/lovelyUI/README.md

 These attributes and functions are available:

-        lines:  array of all the text lines
+        lines:  all text lines (array)
-    curr_line:  the currently displayed line
+    curr_line:  the currently displayed line (string)
-          img:  the image displayed
+          img:  the image displayed (love image)
-	 at_begin:  boolean, true if displaying first line in array
+	 at_begin:  true if displaying first line in array (boolean)
-	   at_end:  boolean, true if displaying last line in array
+	   at_end:  true if displaying last line in array (boolean)

           next():  display next line in array
           prev():  display prev line in array